repos4me/repos4me/README.md

 ### :man_technologist: About Me :
 -🔭 Tech-savvy and analytical professional with substantial experience developing websites and mobile applications by using a variety of tools, front-end user, and programming interfaces.

-- :writing_hand: Proven success managing software development lifecycle from requirement gathering to project execution, planning, building, and debugging applications from system design to writing end-to-end tests, and configuring desktop and other access privileges.
+-:writing_hand: Proven success managing software development lifecycle from requirement gathering to project execution, planning, building, and debugging applications from system design to writing end-to-end tests, and configuring desktop and other access privileges.

-- 📫 Demonstrated expertise in JavaScript/Typescript, React.js, and React Native, developing applications for Android & iOS and creating fast user interfaces for websites and aplications using React framework.
+-📫 Demonstrated expertise in JavaScript/Typescript, React.js, and React Native, developing applications for Android & iOS and creating fast user interfaces for websites and aplications using React framework.

 -👯 Strong communication organizational, and troubleshooting skills with distinctive ability to fix problems/issues as well as build enduring relationships with software engineers, key stakeholders, senior management, clients/users, and colleagues.